boundtotheearth/tp/docs/UserGuide.md

 :bulb: **Tip:**
 If a certain search type is used more than once, the latest entry will be used.
-`find n/a n/b n/c` will only search for projects/tasks that contain`c` in their name.
+`find n/a n/b n/c` will only search for items that contain`c` in their name.

 </div>